Kenneth F. Mattucci, MD, FACS

 Dr. Gurdon Buck, an attending physician at the New York Eye & Ear Infirmary from 1851 to 1860 and a visiting surgeon at the New York Hospital, was a founding fellow of the New York Academy of Medicine in 1847.
 He was well known for his facial plastic and reconstructive surgery and made enormous contributions to the development of clinical photography.
 He made routine use of photographs to document his surgical cases before and after operations.
 He was also known as the "father of intralaryngeal surgery" because of his method of laryngofissure in the treatment of laryngeal carcinoma.
 Before the invention of the laryngoscope, he developed a technique that reduced edema of the glottis,13 thereby preventing suffocation.
 He also made contributions to orthopedic traction (Buck's extension) and anatomy of the genitourinary tract.
 Buck's fascia was named for him.

-Ten thousand dollars was awarded by the State of New York, provided the Infirmary would be able to raise $20,000 by subscription, and another $10,000 was added for the total purchase of the land and construction costs.
+Ten thousand dollars was awarded by the State of New York, provided New York Eye and Ear Infirmary would be able to raise $20,000 by subscription, and another $10,000 was added for the total purchase of the land and construction costs.
 On April 25, 1856, a four-story brownstone on 13th Street and Second Avenue, in what was then a very fashionable neighborhood, was purchased (illustration, right).
 There were first-floor clinics and 40 to 50 inpatient beds.
 Minutes from meetings in 1858 and 1859 mentioned the terms outdoor patients and indoor patients.
-In 1857 the Infirmary was open 5 days per week, with 2 days fully devoted to ear diseases.
+In 1857 New York Eye and Ear Infirmary was open 5 days per week, with 2 days fully devoted to ear diseases.
 In 1862 the first house surgeons was appointed, although teaching always had been performed.
 Training was in both eye and ear diseases.

-The arguments for the growth and existence of the Infirmary continued and were reviewed by Dr. Delafield in his address at the dedication of the new building of the New York Eye Infirmary on April 25, 1856.
+The arguments for the growth and existence of New York Eye and Ear Infirmary continued and were reviewed by Dr. Delafield in his address at the dedication of the new building of the New York Eye Infirmary on April 25, 1856.
 He said:

 "The public seems to forget that the comparatively small sums necessary to sustain these charities [infirmaries and dispensaries] save thousands upon thousands [of dollars] in the way of taxes for support of alms houses, blind institutions, etc….
 Thus the rich, in contributing to the support of this and other kindred charities, benefit not only the poor but indirectly themselves by affording opportunities to those who may one day become their own medical advisors to fully qualify themselves for their professional duties."14

-The lectureships established in the Infirmary in 1823 were probably the first organized efforts at teaching ophthalmology in the United States, which in part helps explain why Drs.
+The lectureships established in New York Eye and Ear Infirmary in 1823 were probably the first organized efforts at teaching ophthalmology in the United States, which in part helps explain why Drs.
 Rodgers and Delafield are often considered the "fathers of American ophthalmology," a term first used in 1850 by Dr. Edward Reynolds, their friend and founder of the Massachusetts Charitable Eye and Ear Infirmary.
 Edward Delafield was founder and first president of the American Ophthalmological Society in 1864.

 Although Drs.
 Delafield and Rodgers actions since 1816 spoke for their belief in specialization, their string convictions as to the need for specialized eye and ear care were articulated in Delafield's dedication address for the New York Eye Infirmary building: